zstumgoren/sql-intro-311-exercise/README.md

 Once on the index creation pop-up:

 * Give the index a name, such as `category_index`
-* Use the wizard to select the `Category` field and click the right arrow (`>`) to move choose it as the column to be indexed
+* Use the wizard to select the `Category` field and click the right arrow (`>`) to choose it as the column to be indexed (it should now appear in the righ panel of the wizard)
 * Click `OK` and wait for the index to be created (this will take a few seconds)

-Now try re-running the original DISTINCT query (which included the `ORDER BY Category` clause)and see if it improves the execution time.
-It should have dramatically improved the speed:  from over a minute to less than 1 second!
+Now try re-running the original DISTINCT query (which included the `ORDER BY Category` clause) to see the effect.
+It should have dramatically improved the execution time of the query:  from over 1 minute to less than 1 second!

 Repeat the above process to add indexes for `RequestType` and `Neighborhood` since we'll be analyzing these fields as well.

-> NOTE: Creating indexes involves a trade-off between the speed of queries and size of the database.
-After adding indexes for the three fields mentioned above, the size of the SQLite database should have grown by roughly 300MB.
+> NOTE: Creating indexes involves a trade-off between the speed of queries and size of the database (indexes increase the size of a DB).
+In practice, with storage space being cheap and expansive these days, this is typically an acceptable trade-off.

 ## Returning to our queries